imLiight/LiightComp/README.md

 # LiightComp

-My private Creator Pack comp with a few texture from other packs and some QOL packs thrown in.
+My private Creator Pack comp with a few textures from other packs and some QOL packs thrown in.